Project Orion (nuclear propulsion): Political issues

+Electromagnetic pulses

 The launch of such an Orion nuclear bomb rocket from the ground or low Earth orbit would generate an electromagnetic pulse that could cause significant damage to computers and satellites, as well as flooding the van Allen belts with high-energy radiation.
 Since the EMP footprint would be a few hundred miles wide, this problem might be solved by launching from very remote areas.
 A few relatively small space-based electrodynamic tethers could be deployed to quickly eject the energetic particles from the capture angles of the van Allen belts.

-An Orion spacecraft could be boosted by non-nuclear means to a safer distance, only activating its drive well away from Earth and its satellites.
-The Lofstrom launch loop, space elevator, or other alternative launch systems hypothetically provide excellent solutions; in the case of the space elevator, existing carbon nanotube composites, with the possible exception of colossal carbon tubes, do not yet have sufficient tensile strength.
-All chemical rocket designs are extremely inefficient and expensive when launching large mass into orbit, but could be employed if the result were cost effective.
+Termination

+The projects eventual cancellation was because of the lack of a mission requirement, the decision to focus on sending rockets to the moon, and ultimately the signing of the Partial Test Ban Treaty in 1963, which prevented testing nuclear weapons in the atmosphere and space.